nozzlegear/gearworks-validation/README.md

 ## Usage

 Most of the functions are straightforward and self-explanatory.
-Where this package really shines is when using the functions that provide intellisense for TypeScript types: `object`, `numbers`, `strings`, `stringsOrEmpty`, and `array`.
+Where this package really shines is when using the functions that provide intellisense for TypeScript types: `object`, `numbers`, `onlyStrings`, `onlyStringsOrEmpty`, and `array`.

 ```typescript
 import * as gwv from "gearworks-validation";